Ritikseptember2003/Frayit_MVP_ML_MODEL/README.md

 6) **POST /api/batch** - Batch analysis: This is an efficient endpoint for processing multiple texts at once.
 A developer can send a list of comments in a single request and receive an array of predictions.

+**How to Improve the Model's Accuracy**
+The model still makes wrong predictions, which is a very common issue with ML models.
+The great news is that your model is specifically designed to be improved!
+This is where the Reinforcement Learning (RL) agent and your team's feedback become crucial.

+**Here’s how you can use the live deployment to improve the accuracy:**

+1) **Direct Feedback via the Gradio UI:** The Gradio interface you've built on Hugging Face is the simplest way to improve the model.
+When you get an incorrect prediction, you can click the Correct or Incorrect buttons.
+Each time you do this, the RL agent gets a reward or a penalty, which it uses to adjust its internal logic and improve its predictions over time.

+2) **Gathering Team Feedback:** Encourage your team members to use the live app and provide feedback whenever they see a wrong prediction.
+The more feedback the model gets on diverse, real-world examples, the more its accuracy will improve.
+The RL Epsilon value on your dashboard will start to decrease, indicating that the model is learning from experience.

+3) **Retraining the Model:** For more significant improvements, you can collect the feedback data and periodically retrain your entire model (the ensemble of XGBoost and Logistic Regression) on a larger, more balanced dataset.
+After retraining, you can upload the new **enhanced_toxicity_model.pkl** and **rl_toxicity_agent.pkl** files to your Hugging Face Space.